-The fifth year of the Schmidt Science Fellows scheme is now open for nominations.
-Oxford is limited to nine nominations.
+The Schmidt Science Fellows scheme is now open for nominations to the 2023 cohort.
+Oxford is limited to eight nominations.
 The scheme is extremely competitive with a significantly low success rate – we are therefore asking departments to submit maximum one candidate to the internal selection process.

 When selecting candidates it is worth noting feedback that highlighted verbal communication and presentation skills as very important – previous Oxford candidates have done well in the early written stages, but less well at interview.

 The Schmidt Science Fellows program provides the world’s best emerging scientists with new skills and perspectives to develop novel solutions to society’s challenges, become scientific and societal thought leaders, and accelerate ground-breaking discoveries.